-Safety Tips to Protect Your Pet Door from Intruders or InvasionYour pet door is an essential part of your home, but it’s important to take additional security measures to protect against intruders when you have one.
+Safety Tips to Protect Your Pet Door from Intruders or InvasionYour pet door is an essential part of your home, but it’s important to take additional security measures for protection against intruders when you have one.
 By taking a few simple steps to secure your pet door, you can enjoy the convenience of allowing your pet the freedom to come and go as needed without worry.
 Here are 5 pet door safety tips to keep your home secure when you have a pet door.

-One of the most important keys to ensuring your pet door isn't a risk to your home security is to buy a door that fits your pet.
+1. Make Sure Your Pet Door is the Correct Size and Fits Your PetOne of the most important keys to ensuring your pet door isn't a risk to your home security is to buy a door that fits your pet.
 Many pet owners make the mistake of assuming that the larger the door, the easier it is for the animal to use.
-The door should only be slightly larger than your dog fully grown — just enough for them to get in and out safely.
+The door should only be slightly larger than your dog fully grown, just enough for them to get in and out safely.

-While installing your dog door in your main entryway seems like the most convenient option, this is like an invitation to intruders.
+2. Install Your Pet Door In an Out-of-Sight LocationWhile installing your dog door in your main entryway seems like the most convenient option, this is like an invitation to invaders.
 Make sure your pet door is placed in a discreet locale, ideally on a back or side door.
-If you have a secure backyard with a locked fence, putting the pet door there is an excellent option.
+If you have a secure backyard with a locked fence, putting the pet door there is the smart choice.

-Advances in technology have made dog doors more convenient than ever before.
+3. Look Into an Automatic Pet DoorAdvances in technology have made dog doors more convenient than ever before.
 RFID technology allows pet owners to install automatic doors that open independently when triggered.
 A chip is placed in or on the pet's collar, and when the animal gets within a certain range of the door on either side, it will open automatically.
 This allows you to keep your home secure while still allowing your pet to have complete control over when they go out.

-While most dog doors come with some security features, you may want to consider purchasing a separately installed pet door protector.
+4. Invest in a Pet Door ProtectorWhile most dog doors come with some security features, you may want to consider purchasing a separately installed pet door protector to prevent access when it is not in use.
 Pet door covers are usually crafted of strong metal, such as 12-gauge steel, and include a combination or key lock.
 Be sure to look for a pet door protector that has bolts that can only be removed from the inside.

-Even if your dog isn't the kind that you would normally associate with a "beware" sign, it's a good idea to put one up in your yard or near your front door anyway.
+5. Post a "Beware of Dog" SignEven if your dog isn't the kind that you would normally associate with a "beware" sign, it's a good idea to put one up in your yard or near your front door anyway.
 Intruders are after easy targets, and a home that has an animal that could alert homeowners and neighbors isn't one.